myrrkel/odoo-openai/openai_connector/README.md

 **Target Field**: The field where the generated value will be saved.

-**Domain**: The domain to select the records on with the completion will be run.
+**Domain**: The domain to select the records on witch the completion will be run.

 ![image](./static/img/openai_params.png)

-Check [API Documentation](https://beta.openai.com/docs/api-reference/introduction) to set **OpenAI Parameters** values.
+Check the [API Documentation](https://beta.openai.com/docs/api-reference/introduction) to set **OpenAI Parameters** values.

 For Completion results go to **Settings**, **Technical**, **OpenAI Completion Results**